Red1812/BT-WeaponRealizer/README.md

-# BT-WeaponRealizer
+# BT-WeaponRealizer modified by Redferne

+## Quick fix for BT 1.6.1

 ## Download

-Get the latest version from [https://github.com/janxious/BT-WeaponRealizer/releases](https://github.com/janxious/BT-WeaponRealizer/releases). **Do not** click the source code links.
+Get the latest version from [https://github.com/Red1812/BT-WeaponRealizer/releases](https://github.com/Red1812/BT-WeaponRealizer/releases). **Do not** click the source code links.

 ## What is this?